jaimejim/tiny-downloader/README.md

-# tiny-downloader
+# yt
-This is a simple script to download youtube videos or playlists.
+This is a simple tiny script to download youtube videos or playlists.